3ni0lA/Docker-Node.js-app/README.md

 ### Conclusion:

-By following these detailed steps, you can seamlessly Dockerize your Go-Flags application, integrate it with MongoDB Atlas, and ensure a successful connection between the application and the database.
+By following these detailed steps, you can seamlessly Dockerize your Node.js application, integrate it with MongoDB Atlas, and ensure a successful connection between the application and the database.